Bet365 Bonus Code CBSBET365: Bet365 offering $300 bonus for MLB, WNBA, and NFL Week 2 betting on Wednesday

 New bet365 users can claim $300 in bonus bets with the bet365 bonus code CBSBET365, with a first wager of $5 or more

-The Week 2 NFL schedule begins with the Packers vs. Commanders on Thursday Night Football, and the latest bet365 bonus code CBSBET365 gives new users $300 in bonus bets after placing a first wager of $5 or more.
-Wednesday's sports schedule also brings a full slate of 15 MLB games and a WNBA tilt between the Sun and Dream.
+The Week 2 NFL schedule kicks off with Packers vs. Commanders on Thursday night, and the latest bet365 bonus code CBSBET365 gives new users $300 in bonus bets after placing a first wager of $5 or more.
+Green Bay and Washington are among the top contenders to win the NFC, so that game sets the table for a thrilling second week of NFL action.
+Wednesday night brings a full slate of MLB games along with a WNBA contest between the Sun and Dream, creating plenty of ways to unlock the bet365 bonus funds.
 Click here to get the newest bet365 bonus code and take advantage of one of the best sportsbook promos:

 How to claim the bet365 bonus code